 The crucial question that all employees dealing with inventory management confront is “How much is enough?”
 Often, it is a ticklish business to balance between the risks of running out of stock and the equally unpleasant prospect of unsold items taking storage room and gathering dust on the warehouse shelf.

-Both methods are used to optimize delivery costs.
+Both methods can optimize delivery costs.
 Bulk shipment presupposes palletizing items so that carriers can transport greater quantities in one go.
 EOQ stands for economic order quantity, and it determines an ideal number of items per order.
-This number is conditioned by the overall cost of production, shipment distance, demand rate, and several other variables.
+This number depends on the overall cost of production, shipment distance, demand rate, and several other variables.

-While your goods are kept in the warehouse, a certain part of them might get damaged, lost, broken, or even stolen.
+While your goods are in the warehouse, a certain part of them might get damaged, lost, broken, or even stolen.
 Yet, personnel typically forget or neglect to introduce respective corrections to the inventory log, so the actual number of available items is lower than the register claims.
 As a result, identification of minimum stock level is at fault, causing reverberation across the supply chain.
-Such ghost items should be disposed of – both physically and in the records.
+Dispose of such ghost items – both physically and in the records.

 Some of the products sit on the shelves for ages, sometimes without any hope of ever moving out.
-It ties up your finances that could be otherwise directed elsewhere and eats your storage space, increasing the expenditure list.
+It ties up your finances, which you can spend elsewhere, and eats your storage space, increasing the expenditure list.
 Try to go through the lists of such products and clear out the flotsam and jetsam.

 In the epoch of across-the-board digitalization, sticking to old paper ledger practices in inventory management spells hopelessly lagging behind your competitors and low efficiency of workflow.
 Today, entrepreneurs have a wide selection of respective software to help them manage their inventory.
 What to steer by while choosing one?